 Spouses and dependents of E2 visa workers are can also apply for E2 visas, and will normally be granted the same period of stay as the principal E2 visa holder.
 E2 spouses and dependents do not need to be the same nationality as the principle applicant.

 Spouses are allowed to work.
-However, it may be advisable to apply for work authorisation.
+However, it is probably advisable to apply for work authorisation.
 Children under the age of 21 can study but unfortunately are not allowed to work under the E2 Treaty Investor visa category.

 Further information, help, and advice